lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 The second option involves utilizing one of the simulated datasets available in this OER.
 The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
 Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

-Alternatively, Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lesson.
-Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis.
+Alternatively, Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [-@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis and Conover et al.'s [-@conover_development_2017] Ableist Microaggressions Scale  is used in the lesson on invariance testing.
 Both of these would be suitable for the PCA and PAF homework assignments.

 As a third option, you are welcome to use data to which you have access and is suitable for PCA.
-These could include other vignettes from this OER, other simualated data, or your own data (presuming you have permission to use it).
+These could include other vignettes from this OER, other simulated data, or your own data (presuming you have permission to use it).
 In any case, please plan to:

 * Properly format and prepare the data.
 * Conduct diagnostic tests to determine the suitability of the data for PCA.